CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 | null | Non Query Statements do not return data when used in a [QueryCommand][] |

 #### NonQueryCommand

-A command with a single, or multiple statements that will be run as a whole.
-The [Result][] is of type [Int32][].
+Derived from [ICommand][] a NonQueryCommand is a command with a single, or multiple [Non Query Statements][Statement Types] that will be run as a whole.
+The [Result][Result Property] is of type [Int32][].
 If the command contains multiple statements, each statement's result will be aggregated into a single value.

 Each type of statement returns the following: